Emmanuel Boyer de Fonscolombe

 Emmanuel Boyer de Fonscolombe (1810–1875) was a French aristocrat and composer.

 Biography

 Early life

 Emmanuel Boyer de Fonscolombe was born on 27 October 1810 in Aix-en-Provence.
-The Boyer de Fonscolombe family became an aristocratic family with his paternal great-great-grandfather Honoré Boyer de Fonscolombe (1683–1743), who served as Secretary to King Louis XV of France (1710–1774).
+The Boyer de Fonscolombe family became an aristocratic family with his paternal great-great-grandfather Honoré Boyer de Fonscolombe (1683–1743), who served as Secretary to King Louis XV (1710–1774).
 His father was Charles Boyer de Fonscolombe (1778–1838) and his mother, Emilie de Cotto (1790-unknown).
 He had two brothers, Philippe and Ludovic.
 Gabriel-Barthélemy de Magneval (1751–1821) was his grandfather.

 Career

 He was trained as a lawyer, and was an amateur entomologist and botanist.

 He became a renowned music composer.
 He wrote an opera, Un Prisonnier en Crimée.
 He also composed motets, melodies for Roman Catholic Masses, etc. He served as a chapel master in the Église de la Madeleine in Aix.
 He was friends with composer Félicien David (1810–1876), who honoured him with two of his songs: "Eden and Moïse au Sinaï.

 He was made a hereditary Baron by Emperor Napoleon III (1808–1873) on 1 August 1864.